 Week 3 (January)

-We humans are often way too impressed by "position."
-Let a person get named to a position of leadership and immediately that person's utterances take on new authority... authority his or her words didn't seem to possess previously.
+We humans are often way too impressed by a person's "position."
+Let someone get named to a position of leadership and immediately that person's utterances take on new authority... authority his or her words didn't seem to possess previously.

 That person is the same man or woman as before.
 He or she is probably even saying the same kinds of things they've always said.
 But now everybody listens to them or is supposed to!
 With the elevation to a new position, a person's words assume new importance.